chrnie/ansible-role-mysql/README.md

 The MySQL databases to create.
 A database has the values `name`, `encoding` (defaults to `utf8`), `collation` (defaults to `utf8_general_ci`) and `replicate` (defaults to `1`, only used if replication is configured).
 The formats of these are the same as in the `mysql_db` module.

 You can also delete a database (or ensure it's not on the server) by setting `state` to `absent` (defaults to `present`).
+Additionally to normal mysql_user attributes you can provide ssl_type.

     mysql_users: []